CristoferSoler/Seel-17-18/programming/bsiWizard/txt/c/OPS.1.2.2 Archiving.txt

 The integrity of the index database MUST be ensured and verifiable.
 In addition, the index database MUST be backed up regularly.
 The backups MUST be recoverable.
 Medium and large archives MUST have redundant index databases.

-#### OPS.1.2.2.A7 Regular backup of system and archive data [Head IT, IT Operations]
+#### OPS.1.2.2.A7 Regular data backup of system and archive data [Head IT, IT Operations]

 All archive data, the associated index databases and the system data MUST be backed up regularly (see OPS.1.1.6 * Data backup). *).

-#### OPS.1.2.2.A8 Logging of archive accesses [Head of IT, IT operation]All access to electronic archives MUST be logged.
+#### OPS.1.2.2.A8 Logging of archive accesses [Head of IT, IT operation]
+All access to electronic archives MUST be logged.
 To do this, the date, time, user, client system, and the actions taken and error messages should be recorded.
 The retention period of the log data SHOULD be specified in the archiving concept.

 The log data of the archive accesses SHOULD be evaluated regularly.
 In doing so, the institution's internal guidelines SHOULD be observed.